indeedeng/Mariner/README.md

 ## Getting Help

-The Open Source team at Indeed, who can be reached at opensource@indeed.com
+The [Open Source team at Indeed](https://opensource.indeedeng.io/), who can be reached at opensource@indeed.com.

 ## How To Contribute